Installing on Azure

 After your Azure VM has been provisioned, log into it and install IIS and .net 4.5.

 Once you have created a VM and SQL instance you are ready to install Decisions.
-Open the DecisionsInstaller.exe file.
+Open the DecisionsInstaller.exe file (Figure 1), select Install.

-Read the License Agreement, check I agree with License Agreement and click Next
+Read the License Agreement, check I agree with License Agreement and select Next (Figure 2).

 Select an Installation Type that fits our needs.
-Provide Email for Support and click Next.
+Provide Email for Support and select Next (Figure 3).

-Select Show Advance Settings During Installation to add an Email for support for any future event.
+Select Show Advanced Settings During Installation to add an Email for support for any future event, select Next (Figure 4).

 Under Database Type select Azure SQL.
 Under Connection Type, for DB Server enter the public address for your Azure DB server.
 Enter anything you want for DB Database or leave it at the default of Decisions.
-Under Connection Settings select MS SQL Security and enter your admin credentials for your Azure SQL instance.
-Click Next.
+Under Connection Settings select MS SQL Security and enter your admin credentials for your Azure SQL instance and select Next ( Figure 5).

 In Base Url enter the URL by which your Azure server is accessible with the virtual directory you want Decisions installed to.
 By default this virtual directory is /decisions but can be changed to whatever you want.
-Click Next.
 Select Web Site and Application Pool.
-Click Next.
+Select Next (Figure 8).

-Select SMTP Direct Server or if you have an SMTP server through which you want email to be sent out, select SMPT Server and enter your SMTP server information.
-Click Next.
+Select SMTP Direct Server or if you have an SMTP server through which you want to email to be sent out, select SMPT Server and enter your SMTP server information and select Next (Figure 10).

-Proceed to Select Modules by checking Select Modules in Classic Mode or Continue installation process by clicking Next.
-The installer begins downloading required files and installing Decisions.
+The installer will begin to download the required files.
+Proceed to Install Modules by checking Selected Modules in Classic Mode or continue the installation process by selecting Next.
+The installer begins downloading required files and installing Decisions (Figure 14).

-After clicking Finish you are being redirected to the login page.
-Mention, if Decisions system was installed on local machine we can see localhost/decisions/… in the browser’s address bar.
-If we were using different address to install Portal we would see something like 192.168.1.3/decisions/… in the browser’s address bar.
+After choosing Finish you will be directed to the Decisions login page.
+If Decisions system was installed on the local machine we can see localhost/decisions/… in the browser’s address bar.
+If a different address is used to install a portal you will would see something like 192.168.1.3/decisions/… in the browser’s address bar.

-Note: For the HTML Portal you must open the port configured in settings for SignalR and the next port after that.
+Note: For the HTML Portal you must open the port configured in settings for SignalR and then the next.
+Select Login (Figure 17).